Neriss/HTML-Email/README.md

 HTMLEmail
 =========

-A responsive HTML email with built-in CTAs
+A [not so] simple, responsive HTML email with built-in CTAs